arufahc/negicc/README.md

 # Introduction

 An ICC profile alone is insufficient to gurantee consistency from frame to frame.
-You need good color separation from the captured images.
-In order to accomplish this you can refer to this Google [document](https://docs.google.com/document/d/1OrmYLJbnluGod663s_0ZrWyX9wF_R-uxLu4libq2c2U/edit#heading=h.g6xkp75rwj2t) that I created.
+You need good color separation from the captured images in the physical department.
+I created a [guide](https://docs.google.com/document/d/1NsfFPx5c7kxNRUhuGQBKRNnaN0c52SjLsZsyhL\
+Cj3OE/edit?usp=sharing) with detailed steps.
+An older [document](https://docs.google.com/document/d/1OrmYLJbnluGod663s_0ZrWyX9wF_R-uxLu4libq2c2U/edit#heading=h.g6xkp75rwj2t) has more details of the research I have done.

 After good color separation is archived we can apply an ICC profile to the captured linear images to map to a well known color space.
 In the case of